Nandi Bushell: Musicianship (2021–present)

 Bushell and Roman Morello wrote and performed the song "The Children Will Rise Up" in October 2021 to warn of the dangers of climate change.
 The music video features Roman's father Tom Morello, along with Jack Black and Greta Thunberg.

 In addition to drums, Bushell plays lead and bass guitar and piano; her videos include covers of rock songs in which she performs all parts using both video synchronization and a loop station.
 She also plays saxophone, including for her covers of songs by Bill Withers and John Coltrane.

 Bushell has written and recorded an EP, Into the Abyss, and performs all parts; its first single, "The Shadows", was released on 30 September 2022.
 The song is "quite dark", and Bushell said she wrote it to help her father and others going through depression.
 Gen Handley of Spin magazine called the song "incredibly moving and mature"; Matt Owen of Guitar World wrote that whilst her musical inspirations are present in the "haunting, riff-heavy" song, "it also introduces us to a nuanced Nandi flair, one that showcases her approach to melody and arrangement."

 Bushell's live appearances in 2022 included the Platinum Jubilee of Elizabeth II in June, where she participated in both the Platinum Party at the Palace and the Platinum Jubilee Pageant.
 In September, Bushell was one of dozens of artists invited to join Foo Fighters on stage for the Taylor Hawkins tribute concert at Wembley Stadium, where she performed "Learn to Fly" using drumsticks given to her by Hawkins the year before.
 Dave Grohl introduced her as "our friend, the coolest fucking drummer in the world" and added, "she's the biggest rock star on the bill.
 I know we got Queen and Rush and all that shit, but we got Nandi tonight."
 Bushell called it both epic and bittersweet to play Wembley "under very sad circumstances".

+Bushell released another original song, "Sweet Nightmares", in October 2023, which was produced with help from Carl Restivo.
+The song is remininecent of the style of Slipknot, whom she called "her favorite band".
+The song features Josh Brolin on some backing vocals, and who appears thanks to a common friendship with photographer Brian Bowen Smith.

+In March 2025, Bushell announced that she started a band called Blu Reflection with two of her friends.
+The band released their first single titled “The Only One” that same month.